wooorm/franc/packages/franc-all/readme.md

 # franc-all

-Detect the language of text.
+> Detect the language of text.

 Built with support for 375 languages.

+View the [monorepo](https://github.com/wooorm/franc) for more packages and usage information.

 ## Install